Monday, February 11, 2019

 Berlin is not Weimar

-was the title of a talk by Germany's Nancy Pelosi.
+was the title of a talk by Nancy Pelosi of Germany.
 Yes, Freiburg-born Dr. Wolfgang Schäuble (CDU) is president of the Bundestag, i.e., the speaker of the German parliament.
 As such, he holds the second-highest office in Germany after the federal president.

 Knowing that the topic of Schäuble's talk would attract many people, Red Baron arrived at the university's main auditorium one hour early only to find that the Audimax was already fully packed, mostly with young people.
 Eventually, I found one free seat somewhere in the middle.
-My neighbor to the left was a freshman studying law with whom while waiting, I had an exciting discussion, whereas to my right, an old mumbling man was seated.
+My neighbor to the left was a freshman studying law with whom I had an exciting discussion while waiting, whereas to my right, an old, mumbling man was seated.

 The speaker arrives in his wheelchair